ezzedineozone/WindowsFoldersSync/README.md

-# Known issues
+# Future plans
--Chosing an empty folder as your destination will cause unintended behaviour, such as deleting the created destination folder.
+-Create a loading sign that will run as long as the backup process is operating -a more compact UI

 # Get the download links from the releases